The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 Hunching your shoulders can cause strain on your neck and shoulders.

-Leaning too far forward can put strain on your lower back.
+Leaning too far forward can put a strain on your lower back.

 Always keep a neutral position.
-To prevent rounding or arching, focus on keeping your spine straight and engaging your abdominals.
+To prevent rounding or arching, keep your spine straight and engage your abdominals.

 To fully activate your muscles, you should perform each rep slowly.
 It is best to avoid rapid and jerky movements.